 Doula, midwife, nurse: What’s the difference?

-People generally know what a doctor is, and what a doctor’s job would be during delivery and birth, but the other titles for people who can be a part of the birthing process aren’t always as understood.
-The fact that the cast of characters in any given labor isn’t standard doesn’t help, either – some births may be attended by just a midwife, while others might have the full complement of obstetrician, midwife, doula, and labor nurses, all moving in and out of the same little hospital room.
+People generally know what a doctor is, and what a doctor’s job would be during delivery and birth, but the other titles for people who can be a part of the birthing process aren’t always as well understood.
+Some births may be attended by just a midwife, while others might have the full complement of an obstetrician, midwife, doula, and labor nurses, all moving in and out of the same hospital room.
 Both types can be perfectly healthy, safe, and supportive.

 Midwives

-No matter what their level of certification, midwives have one thing in common: they’re trained in women’s reproductive health.
-While obstetricians focus mainly on delivery day, midwives focus more on a woman and baby’s “birth year”, or labor and then their first year together.
-After all, birth is a major life event and affects women in a variety of ways – mentally, physically, socially.
-Midwives educate women and their families on how to maintain wellness before and after they give birth.
-Basically, midwives look at pregnancies and births that don’t have serious risk factors as natural life events, rather than medical ones.
+Midwives, regardless of their level of certification, share a common foundation: they are trained in women’s reproductive health.
+While obstetricians mainly concentrate on the delivery itself, midwives take a broader approach, focusing on the entire “birth year” of both the woman and her baby.
+This period encompasses labor and the first year of the baby’s life.
+Birth is a significant life event that impacts women in various ways — mentally, physically, and socially.
+Midwives play a vital role in educating women and their families on how to maintain wellness before and after childbirth.
+Essentially, midwives view pregnancies and births that do not involve serious risk factors as natural life events, rather than purely medical ones.

 This doesn’t mean midwives don’t monitor pregnant women carefully for signs that could turn into medical complications.
-In fact, midwives who detect medical issues often have the ability and authority to treat them, but they also often have established relationships and protocols for transferring the care of pregnant women with health conditions to obstetricians, or have established protocols for working alongside doctors.
+In fact, midwives who detect medical issues often have the ability and authority to treat them.
+They also often have established relationships and protocols for transferring the care of pregnant women with health conditions to obstetricians or for working alongside doctors.

 So why go to a midwife for care when it’s possible to end up under the care of an obstetrician anyway?
-Midwives provide continuity of care, both by attending all prenatal appointments, and by staying with women throughout labor, straight through to early infant care.
-Women who feel strongly about natural birth or alternative birthing methods often feel more supported in that preference by midwives too.
+Midwives provide continuity of care, both by attending all prenatal appointments and by staying with you throughout labor and early infant care.
+Women who feel strongly about natural birth or alternative birthing methods often feel more supported in that preference by midwives, too.

-Beyond that, certified nurse midwives are medical professionals who are qualified to provide most prenatal monitoring and care, and to make recommendations for further care.
-In the US, depending on state regulations, many certified midwives can write prescriptions for medications, and outside of the US, certified midwives are often qualified to give all types of prenatal care and care during birth except for C-sections.
+Beyond that, certified nurse midwives are medical professionals qualified to provide most prenatal monitoring and care and make recommendations for further care.
+In the U.S., depending on state regulations, many certified midwives can write prescriptions for medications, and outside of the U.S., certified midwives are often qualified to give all types of prenatal care and care during birth except for C-sections.

 Doulas

 Doulas are not medical professionals unless they have independent medical training in another area.
 Instead of providing medical care, doulas provide physical and emotional support before, during, and after labor.
-Doulas can share information about pregnancy, the process of birth, and newborn care with new parents, and help to make sure moms-to-be know their options as they’re going into labor.
+Doulas can share information about pregnancy, the process of birth, and newborn care with new parents, and help to make sure you know all your options as you’re going into labor.

 Doulas can help new parents feel a sense of stability during labor, since they often arrive either before the midwife or before new parents are recommended to head towards the hospital.
 Doulas also generally stay with parents throughout labor, which can be especially valuable in a hospital setting, when shift changes may mean that your doula is the only face that stays constant throughout the process.